codingcronus/codingcronus.github.io/integration-tests-with-docker.md

 ### About me

 Cloud architect with many years of experience.
-Key areas includes: Scalable Cloud Architecture, Domain Driven Design, AI, Event Sourcing, CQRS, Automated Testing, Technical Due Diligence and many more.
+Key areas include: Scalable Cloud Architecture, Domain Driven Design, AI, Event Sourcing, CQRS, Automated Testing, Technical Due Diligence and many more.

 I am based in Copenhagen, Denmark.
 You can contact me by writing a mail to [codingcronus@gmail.com](mailto:codingcronus@gmail.com)